 Unfortunately, there isn’t a native way to download the Azure VM Backup data directly from the Microsoft Azure portal or through Azure PowerShell or CLI.
-So, in case you are wondering how you can download the Azure VM backup data is NO you cannot (Maybe at present).
+So, in case you are wondering how to download the Azure VM backup data, NO, you cannot (Maybe at present).

 Alternate way to Download the Azure VM Backup file to local PC

-When you Backup a VM or a disk in Azure using any given option, What Azure does is, creates a snapshot of given VM or disk, and then the VM or Disk data is transferred to the Recovery Services vault with no impact on production workloads as part of the backup process.
+When you Backup a VM or a disk in Azure using any given option, Azure creates a snapshot of the given VM or disk.
+Then the VM or Disk data is transferred to the Recovery Services vault without impacting production workloads as part of the backup process.

-This is all an automated process that is managed by Microsoft Azure.
-You don’t have control over where your data reside and you will be charged by the data stored on the Recovery Services vault.
+This is all an automated process that Microsoft Azure manages.
+You don’t have control over where your data resides and will be charged by the data stored on the Recovery Services vault.

 Do the manual way!

-What I am proposing here is, you can follow the same Azure automated way to Backup a VM or disk manually which can be helpful and save some penny If only you have the time.
+I am proposing that you follow the same Azure automated way to back up a VM or disk manually, which can be helpful and save some pennies If only you have the time.

 Assuming you have a VM created and successfully running.
 You can download the VM to your local computer using Azure Storage Explorer.

-Azure Storage Explorer Preview version available in Azure portal itself or you can download the desktop version either.
-Azure Storage Explorer is a free tool provided by Azure to download, Upload, and manage Azure blobs, files, queues, and tables, etc.,
+The Azure Storage Explorer Preview version is available in the Azure portal, or you can download the desktop version.
+Azure Storage Explorer is a free tool provided by Azure to download, Upload, and manage Azure blobs, files, queues, tables, etc.,

 Go to the following location to download the disk of the VM.

-- Click on your subscription and search for your VM disk in the right storage account
+- Click on your subscription and search for your VM disk in the proper storage account.

 - Select the disk of the VM which you want to download